jomjol/water-meter-system-complete/README.md

 * Usage of improved analog detection (sinus and cosinus coding)
 * New folder structure to support easy implementation in Docker-ContainerUp
 * **Attention:** adaption of INI-File needed, as Python is handling this slightly different
+##### 2.1.0 Integration of direct request to Image provider
+* The image soucre can be specified within in the config.ini.
+If no "url"-Parameter is given, the image will be pulled directly from the given source, including logging.
+* Update of the name convention of the log-files from Unix-Timestamp to Human-Readable time coding

 The overall system with description of the single steps is described here: [https://github.com/jomjol/water-meter-measurement-system](https://github.com/jomjol/water-meter-measurement-system)